OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 We recommend that all optodes should be stored away from the light (especially fluorescent lights), keep the foil humid and use the plastic caps provided with the sensor.
 Two-point calibration prior to deployment is always recommended.
 Sensors should be cleaned before storage and stored with black caps on, including some Milli-Q or tap water, or with a piece of wet cotton taped against the foil.
 If sensors are stored dry the foil will dry out which could lead to 1-2 % lower readings.
-The sensor then needs to be placed in water to hydrate at least 24 hours prior to starting field measurements again.
+The sensor then needs to be placed in water to hydrate at least 24 h prior to starting field measurements again.

 <!--
 ![Keeping sensor in small beakers before and during calibration process.
 Only the membrane will need to be submerged in distilled water. \label{fig:storage}](/images/storage.jpg)